Anish-2108/OAuth_Authentication_Flow_-WithFiddler/README.md

 **Step 5:** Once Idp verify the authorization URI (Idp will provide Authorization code and access token in encrypted form to access user’s information in read-only access.

 * Authorization code contains requested users Metadata and access information of what all information service provider can access) see below fiddler trace.
-* Access token is encrypted in SSL binding, which has the access scope of user information.
-In this case its read-only access
+* Access token is encrypted in SSL bindings, which has the access scope defined for user's information.
+In this case its read-only access to the users resources.

 ![Dashboard](https://anishpathan.files.wordpress.com/2020/05/6.png?w=1024)